 The Audit Committee is responsible for overseeing the adequacy and effectiveness of financial reporting, accounting systems, internal financial control structures and financial risk management systems.
-The Audit Committee reviews the Corporation's quarterly and annual financial statements as well as financial statements prepared in connection with securities offerings or required by applicable regulatory authorities, reviews the audit plans of the external auditors, oversees the internal audit of the Corporation, reviews reports related to reimbursement of business related expenses of officers and recommends the external auditor for appointment by the Corporation's sole shareholder.
-Members of the Audit Committee are Ms. Kennedy, Mr. Brescia and Ms. Meharry.
-Ms. Kennedy is the Chair of the Audit Committee.
-Prior to April 15, 2013, the Audit Committee was comprised of Mr. Chu (Chair), Ms. Kennedy and Ms. Khetrapal.
+The Audit Committee reviews the Corporation's quarterly and annual financial statements as well as financial statements prepared in connection with the requirements of applicable regulatory authorities, reviews the audit plans of the external auditors, oversees the internal audit of the Corporation, reviews reports related to reimbursement of business related expenses of officers and directors, and recommends the external auditor to the Board for appointment by the Corporation's sole shareholder.
+The Corporation is relying upon the exemption in section 6.1 of National Instrument 52-110 - Audit Committee.
 See Part 11 under the heading "Audit Committee" below for further information on the Audit Committee.